Capacity Requirements Planning (CRP) - Definition

 Capacity requirements planning (CRP) is a method or application mostly used by manufacturing companies to determine the capacity of the company in meeting its production goals.
-This method is more of accounting, it examines how much a company needs to produce and the available production capacity of the company.
+Simply put, it examines how much a company needs to produce and the available production capacity of the company.